 What is university clearing?

-Essentially, it’s a way for universities to fill up any spaces left on their courses.
+Essentially, it’s a way for universities to fill up any spaces left on their course, directed at students who have not yet made a decision on which university to attend or who may not have got in to their first choice institution.
 These spaces are open for potential students to apply for if they didn’t receive an offer from a university they wanted to accept.
 It might not be your dream scenario, but it will get your degree and university life started.

 How does UCAS clearing work?

 Through your UCAS account, you’ll be able to see your eligibility for UCAS clearing.
 There you can select universities you want to contact and weigh up your options.
 It’s important you do your research on the university, location and course information so you know what you’re getting into.

 Of course, since you’ll be contacting the universities directly, they’ll likely be happy to answer any questions you might have about how UCAS clearing works with them.